ansys/pyansys-dev-guide/doc/source/how-to/dns-configuration.rst

 ``https://<product>.docs.pyansys.com``

-To request a CNAME for the ``pyansys.com`` domain, please contact `Maxime Rey`_, `Roberto Pastor Muela`_ or `Alex Kaszynski`_.
+To request a CNAME for the ``pyansys.com`` domain, contact `Maxime Rey`_, `Roberto Pastor Muela`_ or `Alex Kaszynski`_.
 Any of these members can handle the creation of the requested PyAnsys subdomain.

 Once the CNAME is created, repository administrators can configure their published documentation in GitHub pages to be exposed through it.
-To configure the CNAME for your documentation, please refer to GitHub's online documentation:
-`Managing a custom domain for your GitHub Pages site`_.
+To configure the CNAME for your documentation, refer to `Managing a custom domain for your GitHub Pages site`_.

 PyAnsys verified domains
 ------------------------

-In the `PyAnsys GitHub organization`_, the following domains have been verified:
+In the `PyAnsys GitHub organization`_, these domains have been verified:

 * ``pyansys.com``
 * ``docs.pyansys.com``